MLforHealth/MIMIC_Extract/README.md

 ```

 # Alternate Step-by-step instructions (no Makefile)
 The first several steps are the same here as above.
+These instructions are tested with mimic-code at version
+762943eab64deb30bdb2abcf7db43602ccb25908

 ## Step 0: Required software and prereqs